VitaliKStud/video-labeler/README.md

     settings.json is within this class.
 - HotkeyPlotter
   - Plotting an overview named Hotkeys.png.
     Also checks for duplicated Hotkeys.
+Marked as red inside image.
 - Layout
   - Creating all the widgets.
 - Logger
-  - Handling logging-window (bottom left).
+  - Handling logging-window (bottom left of the app).
 - MouseEventHandler
   - Any mouse-event that needs to be handled is done here.